 Everyone gets to be a bit silly sometimes.
 Some over-the-top ideas for Halloween from too much time alone with concrete.
 But, oh my; how amazingly textured and aged are these!?
 These Super Real Look Concrete skulls may cause quite the scare…

 Get them now!

-I picked up inexpensive plastic skulls at the local Dollar Tree store.
+I picked up inexpensive plastic skulls at the local Dollar store.
 I liked that they are flexible and pretty good scale.
 ‘And you know I’m always looking for easy molds… Look for pretty thin and good details as the inside is what matters.

-To use these as simple molds for these you will need to get ample access into the inside by cutting open the back and also cut a line up the back of the scull.
+To use these as simple molds for these you will need to get ample access into the inside by cutting open the back and also cut a line up the back of the skull.

 These Super Real look skulls use my favourite concrete mix; Rapidset Cementall.
 There may be other mixes than can substitute but the regular mixes will not be strong or fine enough.
 If you are not sure about mixes see here for some help.
 Read specs for setting time and recommended thicknesses.
 You do not want a mix with aggregate in it.